jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

   (b) any power of a court to award costs in any proceedings to which the Director of Proceedings is a party.

 ### 56 Proof of exceptions
-Where by any provision of the Code conduct is excepted from conduct that is in breach of the Code, the onus of proving the exception in any proceedings under this Part lies upon the defendant.
+Where, by any provision of the Code, conduct is excepted from conduct that is in breach of the Code, the onus of proving the exception in any proceedings under this Part lies upon the defendant.

 ### 57 Damages
 (1) Subject to section 52(2), in any proceedings under section 50 or section 51, the Tribunal may award damages against the defendant for a breach of any of the provisions of the Code in respect of any 1 or more of the following: